Frequently Asked Questions

 Does age, disease, weight, or amputation make the donation unacceptable?

 There is no upper age limit for whole body donation, nor does amputation preclude acceptance.
-Medical conditions that will prevent acceptance as a donor include Creutzfeldt-Jacob disease, hepatitis B or C, HIV, and active tuberculosis.
-Extensive trauma at the time of death or advanced decomposition would also make the remains unsuitable for anatomical study.
+Medical conditions that will prevent acceptance to the Program include hepatitis B or C, HIV, Creutzfeldt-Jacob disease, and active tuberculosis.
+Extensive trauma at the time of death or advanced decomposition may also make remains unsuitable for anatomical study.
 Due to the nature of our preparation process, we are unable to accept donors weighing over 300lbs.

 What about autopsies?

-Information learned from autopsies is sometimes of importance to the donor’s physician or family, and in some instances, an autopsy is required by law.
+Information learned from autopsies is sometimes of importance to the donor’s physician or family, and in some instances an autopsy is required by law.
 However, the value for anatomical study of an autopsied body is limited, and we generally do not accept autopsied donors into the Program.
+The Program does not perform autopsies, nor does it provide diagnostic information to donor families.

 May I still be an organ and tissue donor?

 Generally, yes.
-We address instances of organ and tissue donation on a case-by-case basis, but the organ and tissue donation usually does not prevent us from accepting a donor into our program.
+We address instances of organ and tissue donation on a case-by-case basis, but organ and tissue donation usually does not prevent us from accepting a donor into our program.
+Arrangements for organ and tissue donation must be handled independently from the Willed Body Program.

 What happens after our studies are completed?

-After studies are completed the remains are cremated and scattered at sea.
+After studies are completed, the remains are cremated and scattered at sea.
 Due to the undetermined length of time and how the body may be used for study, cremated remains are not returned for private disposition, and no notification of final disposition will be sent to the family.
+No exceptions can be made to this policy.

 What expenses are involved upon the death of the donor?

 The Program will arrange and pay for the cost of transporting the body if a death occurs within Northern California.
 If a mortuary is involved, mortuary fees will be the responsibility of the donor family.
-If a death occurs outside of Northern California, the Program may arrange for the body to be accepted by another University of California Donated Body Program closer to the place of death or may decline to accept the donation of the body.
+If a death occurs outside of Northern California (but within California), the Program may arrange for the body to be accepted by another University of California body donation program closer to the place of death or may decline to accept the donation of the body.

 Should the donor inform someone of the donation?